-A fee of \$150 for members and \$165 (\$150 plus GST) for non-members is payable to CSS to gather this superannuation information made in accordance with family law legislation.
+A fee of \$150 for members and \$165 (\$150 plus GST) for non-members per date requested is payable to PSS to gather this information for you.
 This fee covers administrative costs and must accompany the request for information, otherwise the request will be returned.